Extended Essay option

-ADIT extended essays are expected to be broadly equivalent in scope, detail and complexity to a master's degree dissertation at a European university (or a master's degree thesis at a North American university).
+Your essay should be of publishable quality.
+That means it must be broadly equivalent in scope, detail and complexity to a master’s degree dissertation at a European university, or a master’s degree thesis at a North American university.